 Dry eyes

-Some people who uses CPAP machines and masks observe that their eyes tend to dry out in the morning.
+Some people who use CPAP machines and masks observe that their eyes tend to dry out in the morning.
 This is caused by air leaking from your oversized CPAP mask.
 This issue can be resolved by getting a CPAP mask that fits you.

 Measuring your facial features can best help you choose the right size of CPAP mask.
 You can use a nasal pillow and cushion devices for a better fit.
-Also make sure that you would not tighten your headgear too much as it may cause bruises and sores.
+Also make sure that you do not tighten your headgear too much as it may cause bruises and sores.

 Allergies